 When you watch a scene in the mountains during a rainy day, you can be fascinated by the subtle tones and details that are not noticeable during sunny days.
 The problem is that a standard DSLR, in my opinion, isn’t able to capture that essence with accuracy.

 For example, how many pictures of Kirkjufell on Iceland have you seen taken during a foggy day or during a snow storm?
 I bet it’s not many.
 Typically, the images shared from these popular places are very similar and it’s rare that you see something different.

 The key is to leave enough details in the shadows and avoiding too much contrast.
 It’s better to have a little less contrast and more details in the shadows.

 The most important thing is to have a project in mind.
-For me, the project usually starts at home days, or even months, before I go out to take an image.
+For me, the project usually starts at home several days, or even months, before I go out to take an image.
 This process involves finding a specific place and visiting it during certain conditions.

 The key factor of a moody image is, like with most other types of photography, the composition.
-However, with this type of images, the composition is even more important than having good light.
-If you fail to have a good composition, the image won’t look great, no matter how good the light is.
+However, the composition is even more important with this type of images than when you have good light.
+If you fail to have a good composition, the image won’t look great.

 Let’s look at this image as an example:

-Fake or Real?
+Fake or real?

 For example, in my processing video, I work on an image captured during the blue hour.
-This image was easily converted into a dark, nocturnal image but if you also want fog, rain or other elements you simply have to wait.
+This image was easily converted into a dark, nocturnal image but if you also want fog, rain or other elements, you simply have to wait.